 The steps to Hard Reset iPhone depend on the model of your iPhone and the steps as provided below.

-iPhone 6s and below: Press and hold both Power and Home buttons at the same time, until you see an Apple Logo appearing on the screen of your iPhone.
+iPhone 6s and below: Press and hold Power and Home buttons, until you see your device starting with Apple Logo.

-iPhone 7, 7 Plus: Press and hold Power and Volume down buttons, until you see an Apple Logo appearing on the screen of your iPhone.
+iPhone 7, 7 Plus: Press and hold Power and Volume down buttons, until you see your iPhone starting with Apple Logo.

-iPhone 8, 8 Plus: Press and release the Volume up button, press and release Volume down button, then press and hold the Power button until you see the Apple Logo appearing on the screen of your iPhone.
+iPhone 8, 8 Plus: Press and release Volume up button > press and release Volume down button > after this press and hold the Power button, until you see your device starting with Apple Logo.

-iPhone X: Press and release the Volume up button, press and release the Volume down button, then press and hold the Side button (Power button), until you see the Apple Logo appearing on the screen of your iPhone.
+iPhone X: Press and release Volume up button > press and release Volume down button > press and hold the Power button (Side button), until you see your device starting with Apple Logo.

-If your iPhone is not Turning ON after a Hard Reset, see if you can perform a backup of your iPhone using iTunes and try to Hard Reset it once again while your iPhone is still connected to iTunes.
+If iPhone is not Turning ON after a Hard Reset, try to download a backup of your iPhone to Mac or Windows Computer.

 1. Connect your iPhone to Mac or Windows PC.